jarcane/clojurice/README.md

 ## Configuration

-Configuration is handled via `config.cljc`. `config.cljc` defines a namespace, `app.config` available to both front-end and backend, and provides a base, dev, and prod profile, with the latter two being derived from base.
-The config is a simple map.
+Configuration is handled via EDN files under the `resources/config` directory. `base.edn` provides the base configuration that applies to all environments, while the two profiles, `dev.edn` and `prod.edn` are loaded in their respective environments and take precedence over `base.edn`.
+In addition, on load time, the config files are checked against the `Config` schema located in `domain.cljc`.

+Frontend configuration is provided via the API at `GET /api/config`, and provides a subset of the configuration as defined in the `FrontendConfig` schema in `domain.cljc`.

 ## Development notes